epw/consensus/consensus.md

 - Help from an outside source
 Then, write down the plan and hold 1.

 >“Ritual” here is a general term for more advanced and complicated magic than is usually done on the fly.
 They often involve multiple participants, prescribed steps, and are capable of more than a single individual’s unplanned efforts.
-A ritual might include all the classic trappings, like hooded robes, dribbly candles, magic circles, and chanting, but it might also be a rock concert with a particular sequence of songs, or an all-night coding session, or even a demonstrative march on the capitol building.
+A ritual might include all the classic trappings, like hooded robes, dribbly candles, magic circles, and chanting, but it might also be a rock concert with a particular sequence of songs, or an all-night coding session, or even a strike.
 If there is a lot of time, and the Mages already have everything they could need, a plan might be followed immediately by the performance of the ritual, but quite often, they will be separate events.

 When you have time, relatively safety, a place of power, and enough Mages, and you **begin a ritual,** have each Mage involved describe how they will contribute to the ritual within their Paradigm.
 If you have met requirements set out by Plan a Ritual, you can spend a hold from it, and tell the MC the effect that will occur on a success, within the scope of the planed effect.
 Otherwise, the MC decides based on each Mage’s contributions.
 Take into consideration each participant’s Opposed, and the probability of Rending magic.
 Then, roll +Within.
 On a 10+, the ritual works as expected.
 On a 7-9 the MC will choose at least one.
 - The ritual takes longer than expected